Help At Home: For Parents of Bipolar Children

 - Plan for transitions.
 Getting to school in the morning or preparing for bed in the evening may be complicated by fears, anxieties, and the child's fluctuating energy and attention level.
 Anticipating and planning for these transition times may be helpful for family members.

 - Adjust expectations until symptoms improve.
-Helping a child make more attainable goals when symptoms are more severe is important, so that the child can have the positive experience of success.
+Helping a child make more attainable goals when symptoms are more severe is important so that the child can have a positive experience of success.
 This requires reducing stress on the child where possible: taking a break from after-school activities if they become too stressful, allowing a child who is not functioning well to cut back on homework, and supporting the child's decision to stay home from large social or family functions that may feel overwhelming, for example.

 - Keep the "small stuff" small.
 A parent may need to choose which issues are worth having an argument over (such as hitting a sibling) and which issues are not worth an argument (tonight choosing not to brush teeth).
 These decisions are not easy, and at times everything may appear to be important.
 Parenting a child with bipolar disorder requires flexibility that will reduce conflicts at home and instill healthy habits in the child.
-For guidance on how to "keep the small stuff small," visit the Collaborative Problem Solving Institute web site.

 - Understand parental limits.
 Fulfilling a child's extreme wishes related to symptoms (for example, strong and persistent urges to buy things) may be neither possible nor advisable.
 Such well-intended efforts to support a child may actually delay the development of new coping strategies and reduce the benefits of behavior therapy.
 Finding the balance between supportive flexibility and appropriate limit setting is frequently challenging for parents and may be aided by the guidance of a trained professional.